hmcts/bulk-scan-shared-infrastructure/README.md

 ##### Start CCD Web script fails on first run

-IdAM API takes long time to boot up.
+IdAM API takes a long time to boot up.
 This causes incomplete docker setup.
 Inspect `docker ps -a` idam container, wait for completion, then run `./bin/start-ccd-web.sh` again.
 In all occasions never experienced a failure afterwards